-Hidradenitis Suppurativa (HS) is a chronic inflammatory skin condition characterized by inflamed areas where the Apocrine sweat glands are located; underarms, under the breasts, in the buttocks, and groin, though it may occur anywhere there is hair.
+Hidradenitis Suppurativa (HS) is a chronic inflammatory skin condition characterized by inflamed areas most often occurring in the underarms, under the breasts, in the buttocks, and groin, though it may occur anywhere there is hair.

 Mild cases of HS commonly present as pimple-like bumps on the skin, in places pimples don’t usually appear.
 More severe cases can have deep recurrent abscesses, which will sometimes release fluid, and become chronic lesions.
 As these deep wounds heal and scar some people develop tunnel-like tracts under their skin.Severe forms of HS are often very painful and interfere with the quality of life of those living with the disease.